Services for students with disabilities

 In order to receive accommodations, the student with the disability must provide the Assistant Director with documentation that establishes the disability AND The functional impact of the disability on the student.
 General documentation guidelines are as follows:

 - All accommodations and services for eligible students are determined on a case-by-case basis.
+Recommendations from providers will be considered, but the determination of reasonableness will be made before any recommendations will be followed.

 Grievance Policy for Students with Disabilities